dewmguy/ItemLevelCalculator/README.md

 \frac{\lvert B_i\rvert^{1/p}}{m_i}
 $$

+For every row except the bottom one, the calculator rounds this amount to the nearest whole stat point and replaces its requested share with that point's exact budget share.
+The bottom row receives the budget left after those snapped allocations.
+Displayed percentages are rounded to hundredths and the bottom display absorbs any hundredth-percent rounding remainder, so the visible total is exactly 100%.

-Tooltip stats must be whole numbers, so the calculator first rounds down and then considers the remaining fractional amounts in order.
-It adds a point only when that point still fits inside the total budget.
+Tooltip stats must be whole numbers, so the calculator reconciles the balancing row without exceeding the total budget.
 The generated item is then sent back through Calculate Level as a check.

 ## Armor and shield block